jcarpent/jcarpent.github.io/_pages/about.md

 I'm researcher in the [Computer Science department](https://www.di.ens.fr) at [ENS](https://www.ens.fr) and team leader of the [Willow research group](https://www.di.ens.fr/willow/).
 My research activities revolves around Robotics, Perception, Machine Learning, Optimization and Control.

+In September 2024, I have been awarded an ERC Starting Grant for my research [project ARTIFACT](https://www.inria.fr/en/autonomous-robots-erc-grants), standing for **The ARTIficial Motion FACTory**.
+ARTIFACT will start in 2025.
+If you are interested to join this adventure, don't hesitate to contact me.

-In September 2018, I joined the [Willow research group](https://www.di.ens.fr/willow/) as a postdoctoral fellow.
+In September 2018, I joined the [Willow research group](https://www.di.ens.fr/willow/) as a postdoctoral researcher fellow.
-Before that, I was a postdoctoral researcher inside the [Gepetto research group](http://projects.laas.fr/gepetto/index.php) at LAAS-CNRS in Toulouse, France.
+Before that, I was a postdoctoral researcher fellow inside the [Gepetto research group](http://projects.laas.fr/gepetto/index.php) at LAAS-CNRS in Toulouse, France.
 From 2014 to 2017, I was a PhD candidate in the same [Gepetto research group](http://projects.laas.fr/gepetto/index.php).
 My research was at this time devoted to the understanding of the computational fundations of anthropomorphic locomotion.
 On one side, I highligthed some mechanismes underlying bipedalism among human beings.
 On the other side, I developed new mathematical formulations for the locomotion of humanoid robots.